exporl/kuleuven-templates/README.md

 - `## header1`: ignored for compatibility with the presentation template
 - `### header3`: start a new structural section (\\structure)
 - `![caption](figure{options},figure{options...)`: figure float
+- `ipe`: start a new in-paragraph enumeration, use \item for the individual items
+- `/ipe`: end an in-paragraph enumeration

 ## Installation